 The cabin is outfitted with decently grained materials that are delicate to the touch and, although the general configuration lacks the flair of some rivals, it all feels beautifully constructed.
 The central data display is also easy to use with buttons on the steering wheel.

-When travelling long distances, you will not have to sacrifice comfort.
+When travelling long distances (or at least as far as the batteries will take you), you will not have to sacrifice comfort.
 The front seats give adequate support and don’t compromise the rear-seat passengers’ legroom.
 The e-Golf has sufficient leg and shoulder room to make the cabin feel open but the low-mounted back seat pads don’t offer the best thigh support for longer-legged travellers.

 The packaging of the batteries under the floor means there is a small penalty in the boot space.
 It’s about 40-litres smaller than the standard Golf’s, reducing the storage capacity from 380-litres to 341-litres.
 It’s worth mentioning this is still bigger than a Ford Focus’.

 The healthy amount of torque from the e-Golf’s electric motor makes it a good fit for city driving.
-Like all electric motor-powered vehicles, all the thrust is available the second you step on the accelerator so, around town, it can feel surprisingly fast.
+Like all electric vehicles, all the thrust is available the second you step on the accelerator, so around town it can feel surprisingly fast.

 The e-Golf offers four unique levels of regenerative braking the driver can choose to control the rate of battery recharge.
 This is helpful in slow-moving traffic helping you extend range and enhance efficiency.
-Additionally, three different modes of driving the e-Golf are offered – Normal, Eco and Eco Plus which can be selected via the touch-screen.
+Additionally, three different driving modes are offered – Normal, Eco and Eco Plus which can be selected via the touch-screen.

 Stable handling and an exceptionally steady ride are an inherent advantage of the batteries’ low-down location in the vehicle.
 Its power steering gives a smooth response and it feels almost as agile as a normal Golf.